How I became interested in becoming a Holistic Nutrition Consultant….

 My name is Angie Spuzak and I am a Certified Holistic Nutrition Consultant or Nutritionist.
 I received my education from Bauman College Holistic Nutrition and Culinary Arts in Boulder, Co.
 I started down this path originally by owning, and operating, several cafes and a restaurants in several States – most recently Dlish vegetarian in Sedona, AZ.
 In the beginning I had no concept of healthy food, and optimal nutrition.
-As I learned I became a Holistic Personal Chef which led me naturally into becoming a Nutritionist & Consultant.
+As I learned I became a Holistic Personal Chef which led me naturally into becoming a Nutritionist & a specialist in hormonal imbalances.

 I knew that learning to be a nutritionist could help resolve all sorts of issues but I had a number of them that were stubborn even though I thought I was ‘eating healthy’.
 My journey with health issues started with anxiety, gut problems including Candidia and leaky gut, estrogen dominance, HPA axis dysfunction, and vitamin and minerals deficiencies – you name it!
 I had it all!
 I took action and I decided to do something about it by learning about nutrition at a top school in Boulder, co.